MuGdxy/GalDesigner/GalEngine.md

 ## Framework

-There is the way that build the GameBox.
+There is the way that build the GalEngine.

 ### Stage